 This story was not part of structured research activities, but was nonetheless recorded by the research team as an interesting but peripheral observation.
 Whether through structured participatory research activities or during meta-research conversations and storytelling, a tree, a mat, a clothesline, and even peanuts on the ground can be rife with contextual, culturally-based meaning.

-Cultural Scorecards in Research Project #2:

 Birthdays, Boyfriends and Bicycles in Rural India

-Members of a participatory photography exercise in India’s rural Bihar villages also developed a cultural scorecard.
+Members of a participatory photography exercise in India’s rural Bihar villages also developed a cultural beacon.
 The exercise was intended to assess impacts of an on-the-ground campaign and entertainment-education radio soap opera, Taru.
 Participants in the Taru project were asked to photograph and narrate visible signs of change in their communities after their involvement in pre-program publicity and active program viewing.

 One respondent, 18-year-old Meenakshi, described a Taru-inspired birthday party for a young girl.
 After listening to a Taru storyline in which residents of fictional rural community Suhagpur celebrated a young girl’s birthday, a husband and wife decided to throw a party for their own daughters.
 Not long after this first party, a string of birthday celebrations for village girls were held.
 This practice slowly spread to surrounding villages, where Taru was equally popular.
 All the families in Bihar state’s Madhopur village were invited to the party, which was complete with balloons, music, sweets, and cake.
 While many girls all over the world celebrate their birthdays in a similar fashion, it is unusual in many villages in India.
 Residents of these villages do not remember or recognize a daughter’s birthday, even though a son’s birthday is traditionally cause for celebration.
 In fact, “relative to girls, boys receive better education, nutrition, and care; they have better mobility outside of homes; and are more pampered by parents, grandparents, and community elders” (Singhal, 2010, p.
 1).
-Thus, this event, which might have appeared insignificant to outsiders, can be viewed as a sign of progress in Madhopur village; it was a cultural scorecard.
+Thus, this event, which might have appeared insignificant to outsiders, can be viewed as a sign of progress in Madhopur village; it was a cultural beacon.

 Vandana, a 17-year-old listener of Taru from Village Kamtaul, offered another indicator of progress towards gender equality.
 Her submission to the participatory photography project was a picture of her, clad in jeans, standing beside a young man.
 While non-residents may glide past such a photo, insiders can appreciate its transgressive elements.
 Since conservative villagers deem jeans inappropriate, Vandana’s sartorial choice may reflect her independence – perhaps even her defiance – of traditional norms.
 For her companion, Vandana explained: "This is my boy-friend, a boy who is a friend.
 He studies in my high school…I feel comfortable talking to him and sharing my thoughts with him.
 If Taru and Shashikant [a male character] can be good friends, why can’t we?"
 Such reasoning and behavior is revolutionary as, according to community members, this is perhaps the first time in the history of Kamtaul village that a young woman invited a young man to stand beside her and pose for a photograph (See Figure 4).